Alanaitali/meta-openrexpicam/README.md

 # How to create an image for Yocto Project 2.0

-Follow the instruction below to create an Yocto Projet Jethro image
+Follow instructions below to create an Yocto Projet Jethro image

 ## Prerequisites